-As I walked into the classroom for my first lesson in a Mortal school I could feel my heart pounding in my chest, and I tried to steady my breathing.
+As I walked into the classroom for my first lesson in a Mortal school I could feel my heart pounding in my chest and I tried to steady my breathing.
+I was already feeling panicky just being near so many unknown people, and the low ceilings and grey walls were making me feel trapped.
 If I had to go to school, I wanted it to be as quick and painless as possible.
 Keep your head down and don't attract attention to yourself.
 Just sit down, get the work done and then you can go home.
 But it wasn't really home.
 It was Uncle M's ridiculously huge house.
 Not our comfy little cottage in the middle of nowhere with the raspberries in the back garden.

 "Excuse me?"
 I said quietly.
 The teacher, a man in his late twenties with dark hair and brown eyes, hidden behind geeky square glasses, looked up and smiled kindly at me.
 I instantly warmed to him.